Get your personal plan match in 2 minutes

 The risk profile is different from insurance and even from traditional health sharing.
 You're relying on community participation rather than a contractual sharing obligation or an insurance policy.
 For most major events, members report that this works.
 But it's worth being clear-eyed about what the model is.

-See how CrowdHealth stacks up against every other plan — use our comparison tool to run a side-by-side view of CrowdHealth, Medi-Share, Zion, Samaritan, Sedera, and Presidio based on your household size and health situation.
+See how CrowdHealth stacks up against every other plan — use our comparison tool to run a side-by-side view of CrowdHealth, Medi-Share, Zion, Samaritan, and Sedera based on your household size and health situation.
+If you want to see your projected annual costs with your actual numbers, the cost tools let you model different contribution levels and health scenarios side by side.